4 Quick Ways to Repurpose your Social Media Content

 In this instance there are two ways to do this.
 One, is a little more complicated since you need to download the video first and then worry about knowing how to edit the video to make it shorter.
 The other version however, and the one we recommend is record a short 45 seconds – 1 minute video peaking interest about your recently done Facebook Live.

-Using openers such as ‘oh my gosh I can’t believe I just gave away all those tips in one Live Video!’
-From there, you want to include a link (preferably in your bio to the full length video).
+Using openers such as ‘oh my gosh I can’t believe I just gave away all those tips in one Live Video!’ (of course use verbiage that fits you and your brand) From there, you want to include a link (preferably in your bio to the full length video).

 Alternatively, you can also create a short teaser video mentioning the time you plan to go live in hopes of drawing audience to watching it at that time.